 I know this probably sounds a bit of a feeble one to start with but believe it or not, running your wrists under cold water is a proven way to keep your body cool during a heatwave.
 Apparently, we have a vein that passes through our wrists so running cold water over them every two hours encourages your blood to stay cool which in turn keeps your body cooler.

 Ditch the quilt

-There are nights when it’s too hot for the quilts, even though we have the thinnest possible quilts (all year round) but we’re all a bit odd and can’t sleep without the comfort of a blanket so we have four super thin blankets that we swap the quilt out for on the really hot nights.
+There are nights when it’s too hot for the quilts, even though we have the thinnest possible quilts (all year round) but we’re all a bit odd and can’t sleep without the comfort of a blanket so we have some super thin blankets that we swap the quilt out for on the really hot nights.